Cuis-Smalltalk/Cuis-Smalltalk-Dev/Documentation/Presentations/2023-11-Bootstrap/README.md

-# Bootstrap: Creating Minimal Imaged from Srcatch
+# Bootstrap: Creating Minimal Imaged from Scratch

 [Presentation](Bootstrap.key.pdf) given by Juan at the [Smalltalks 2023](https://smalltalks2023.fast.org.ar) conference at Buenos Aires.